Four lifestyle factors are proven to determine your posture, weight, overall health, and the ability to feel joy often.

 A growing, scientifically valid body of research is showing that optimistic people are generally better off in life than pessimists:

-- For people over the age of 50, every 10-point increase in a person’s score on an optimism scale results in a 19% reduced risk of early death.
+- For people over 50, every 10-point increase in a person’s score on an optimism scale results in a 19% reduced risk of early death.

-- Johns Hopkins scientists have established that cheerful people with a family history of heart disease are one-third less likely to have a heart attack than those who have a negative outlook on life.
+- Johns Hopkins scientists have established that cheerful people with a family history of heart disease are one-third less likely to have a heart attack than those with a negative outlook on life.

-- UCSF researchers were able to prove that people with immunodeficiency disease who practiced positive thinking carried a lower load of virus than those who think negatively.
+- UCSF researchers proved that people with immunodeficiency disease who practiced positive thinking carried a lower load of virus than those who think negatively.

 - A Denmark hospital study concluded that those patients whose moods were overall more positive were 58% more likely to live at least another five years.

-- The Yale School of Public Health demonstrated in their large-scale study that having a positive viewpoint produces a beneficial influence on health outcomes and longevity.
+- The Yale School of Public Health demonstrated in their large-scale study that having a positive viewpoint benefits health outcomes and longevity.

 Cheerful people tend to have better posture.
 People with sour dispositions tend to be slouchy.

-Negative thoughts are often repetitive – they are variations of similar thoughts you’ve had many times before.
+Negative thoughts are often repetitive – variations of similar thoughts you’ve had many times before.

 You can learn how to pivot.

-Pivoting is a conscious mental process in which you objectively witness yourself having a negative thought and then replace it with a positive one.
+Pivoting is a conscious mental process in which you objectively witness yourself having a negative thought and then replacing it with a positive one.

 It takes a bit of practice, but you will get better at pivoting over time if you maintain a clear and focused desire to become a person with a brighter, more positive outlook on daily life.